Denizbrobro/Discord-AI-Bot/README.md

 # Discord-AI-Bot
-Maked By Denizbrobro Used PYTHON
+Using python
+maked by Denizbrobro

 ## Installtion